microsoftgraph/msgraph-sdk-powershell/src/Files/v1.0/docs/Copy-MgDriveRoot.md

 # Copy-MgDriveRoot

 ## SYNOPSIS
-Asynchronously creates a copy of an [driveItem][item-resource] (including any children), under a new parent item or with a new name.
+Asynchronously creates a copy of an driveItem][item-resource] (including any children), under a new parent item or with a new name.
+This API is supported in the following [national cloud deployments.

 ## SYNTAX